-33% was businesses' satisfaction level with parking provision in 2016, with 4% being 'very satisfied'.
-14
+33% was businesses' satisfaction level with parking provision in 2016, with 4% being 'very satisfied'. $^{\rm 14}$

 13 The wording of the Customer Satisfaction Survey question changed in 2016.
 In 2006, 2010 and 2013, the survey asked how satisfied respondents were with 'traffic management.'
 In 2016, the question was re-phrased to ask how satisfied respondents were with the 'management of traffic flow (congestion) on local roads (excluding highways) in commercial areas and residential areas.'

-The particular aspect of provision of parking that residents and businesses were most dissatisfied with was lack of available parking.
+14 The wording of the Customer Satisfaction Survey question changed in 2016.
+In 2006, 2010 and 2013, the survey asked how satisfied respondents were with 'overall management of parking' and 'policing of parking.'
+In 2016, the question was re-phrased to ask how satisfied respondents were with the 'provision of parking.'